This policy sets out how we will use and share the information that you give us.

 - Sending you marketing and information about our business via e-mail if you have consented to it

-- Adding it to information we or St Ives companies/affiliates already hold on you or your organisation
+- Adding it to information we or Kin and Carta companies/affiliates already hold on you or your organisation

 Your personal data may be shared with other companies within our Group.
 It may also be disclosed to a third party who acquires us, a member of our Group or substantially all of our assets.